raphaelm/django-hierarkey/docs/index.rst

    :target: https://codecov.io/gh/raphaelm/django-hierarkey

-This package allows you to attach a key-value store to a model, e.g. to store preferences of an user or a customer.
+This package allows you to attach a key-value store to a model, e.g. to store preferences of a user or a customer.
 The package supports arbitrary datatypes, defaults and model hierarchies, i.e. you can define a different model instance as your instance's parent and the values of the parent instance will be used as default values for the child instances.